FrancisVila/MFT_convert/content/en/docs/TransferCFT/troubleshoot_intro/Messages_and_error_codes_Start_here/CFTT_messages.md

       </tr>
       <tr>
          <td><p>Action</p>         </td>
          <td>In a command line window, you can enter the command CFTUTIL ABOUT to check the number of partners that your license key authorizes.
-For additional information on license keys, contact an <span class="mc-variable axway_variables.Company_Name variable">Axway</span> sales representative.         </td>
+For additional information on license keys, contact an {{< TransferCFT/companyname  >}} sales representative.         </td>
       </tr>
    </tbody>
 </table>